dpt/davespace.co.uk/src/arm/introduction-to-arm/conditional.md

 ## Example: Looping

-The following code fragment is a loop which runs until the counter in R1 hits zero, at which point the condition code `NE` (not equal to zero) controlling the branch becomes false.
+The following code fragment is a do-while loop which runs until the counter in R1 hits zero, at which point the condition code `NE` (not equal to zero) controlling the branch becomes false.

 ``` arm
 	MOV   r1, #10